Quessian-Phaedrus-Sternabite/Gather/The Fall and Rise of Gather/4. The Fourth Gathering/Dead as a Doorknob.md

 Of the litany of eyeballs, only one follows; the rest stick to that damned delay as they circle around me.
 The one eye burns through my flesh, a heptagram of a hand peeling away at my face.
 The fingers begin to curl up, pulling downwards until it feels that the world around me has frozen and I'm left with a cone burrowing into my forehead.
 It speaks to me.

 "You're not supposed to be here."
 I scream out in pain, the words resonating with both my fragile psyche and body, and again, I feel the restraints tighten as I try and jerk away.
 The doctor steps closer, and the fingers begin to latch on to my eye socket.
-A glimmer of recognition flits into Charleston's eyes, and with a snap of their fingers, the attend
+A glimmer of recognition flits into Charleston's eyes, and with a snap of their fingers, the attending nurse and doctor leave the room.

+The true mouth opens now, though I hear it before it speaks.
+"Please," Charleston whispers, "tell me how."
+All of the myriad of eyes are now on me, and I can sense only longing in their face, a desperate need for understanding that they think I will bring.
+They pull out a pen, and unlatch my right hand.

+If I wanted to react, I'd still be too late.
+The delay has worsened, and no matter how hard I yank my hand, it refuses to move.
+Charleston pulls out what looks like a shard of bone, and, to my horror, dips it far into their eye.
+The bone stays still, yet grows longer and closer to me, and with my eye propped open, I can do nothing but watch.
+They pull out the pen, for that's what this must be, and steady it as they lick the fingers of their other hand.
+It plies apart my eyesocket in the physical, and where before there were seven fingers, now there are thirteen.

+"Don't scream, my dear," Charleston whispers, and they bring th